A new road rule is now in place in NSW to improve the safety of emergency workers, as well as the people they are protecting.

 The new rule requires motorists to slow down to 40km/h when passing a stationary emergency vehicle displaying blue or red flashing lights.

-The new rule also requires motorists to give way to any person on foot in the immediate area of the emergency vehicle.
-Motorists should not increase their speed until they are a safe distance past the vehicle, so as not to cause a danger to anyone in the vicinity.
+The rule also requires motorists to give way to any person on foot in the immediate area of the emergency vehicle.
+Motorists should not increase their speed until they are a safe distance past the vehicle.

-The NSW Government will monitor the safety and traffic impacts of the rule over a 12-month trial period in consultation with NSW Police, emergency service organisations and other stakeholders.
+The NSW Government will monitor the safety and traffic impacts of the rule during a 12-month trial period in consultation with NSW Police, emergency service organisations and other stakeholders.

 You can find more information in our FAQs.